domkris/VPSDemo/README.md

 #### [FluentResults](https://github.com/altmann/FluentResults)
 - Instead of throwing and using exceptions we use a Return object.
-- Return object has a value, IsFailed, IsSuccess properties.
+- Return object has a Value, IsFailed, IsSuccess properties.
 - errors of Return object are handled via ProblemHandler in BaseController.

 #### Error and Validations Handling